A History Of 'Pettifogging' For The Pettifoggers Among You

 Although today Dutch fokken means "to breed cattle," its predecessor had a much broader semantic spectrum: "cheat; flee; adapt, adjust; beseem; push; collect things secretly"—an odd array of seemingly incompatible senses."

-Today, pettifogging isn't one of those words that, when blurted by a 10- year-old, would make grandma shudder; but it was once a lawyerly dagger.
+Today, pettifogging isn't one of those words that, when blurted by a 10-year-old, would make grandma shudder; but it was once a lawyerly dagger.

 According to Michael Quinion of World Wide Words, "In the later middle ages, there was a class of lawyers who earned their livings making a great deal of fuss over minor legal cases.
 About 1560 they came to be called pettifoggers.
 They often had limited concern for scruples or conscience and the term was deeply contemptuous."